icebob/moleculer-java-site/src/actions.md

 do not use this method unless it is absolutely necessary for something (eg. for testing or using Thread-bound API, like Hibernate or Spring Transactions).
 Preferably "then()" and "catchError()" non-blocking methods should be used.
-Asynchronous operations can be organized into a Waterfall Sequence using these methods.
+Asynchronous operations can be organized into a "waterfall sequence" using these methods.
 :::

 **Call with options**